16000psi/djisco/README.md

 # 🎈 Djisco - DIY event organiser 🎈

 Djisco is a web application which allows users to organise events.
-It is built mostly in Django, with some Javascript UI enhancements.
-It is currently being actively developed.
+It is built using Django and it is currently being actively developed.

 ## Current Features ✅